OpenDSA/OpenDSA-stable/RST/source/Development/BST.rst

 Each node is visited exactly once, and each child pointer is followed exactly once.

-Below is an example traversal, named :math:`printhelp`.
+Below is an example traversal, named ``printhelp``.
 It performs an inorder traversal on the BST to print the node values in ascending order.

-.. codeinclude:: Trees/BST.pde
+.. codeinclude:: Binary/BST.pde
    :tag: printhelp

 While the BST is simple to implement and efficient when the tree is